Background pattern

 • After having a child.

-• If you are breastfeeding and want to start taking Drosbelalle Diario (again) after having a child.
+• If you are breastfeeding and want to start taking Drosbelalle Diario again after having a child.

 Read the section "Breastfeeding".

-If you take more Drosbelalle Diario than you should.
+If you take more Drosbelalle Diario than you should

-If you forget to take Drosbelalle Diario.
+If you forget to take Drosbelalle Diario

 Consult your doctor.

-• Forget a tablet in week 1.
+• Forgetting a tablet in week 1

-• Forget a tablet in week 2.
+• Forgetting a tablet in week 2

-• Forget a tablet in week 3.
+• Forgetting a tablet in week 3

 You can choose between two options:

-If you follow one of these two recommendations, you will remain protected against pregnancy.
+• If you follow one of these two recommendations, you will remain protected against pregnancy.

-• If you have forgotten to take a tablet and you do not have your period during the placebo week, this may mean that you are pregnant.
+• If you have forgotten to take a tablet and do not have your period during the placebo week, this may mean that you are pregnant.
 In that case, you should consult your doctor before continuing with the next pack.

-Delay in menstrual period: what should you know?
+Delayed menstrual period: what should you know?

 You should consult your doctor before deciding to delay your menstrual period.

-Change in the first day of your menstrual period: what should you know?
+Changing the first day of your menstrual period: what should you know?

-If you are not sure how to proceed, consult your doctor.
+If you are unsure how to proceed, consult your doctor.

-If you interrupt the treatment with Drosbelalle Diario
+If you stop treatment with Drosbelalle Diario

 If you have any other questions about the use of this product, ask your doctor or pharmacist.